Agave univittata 'Quadricolor'

 Quadricolor Century Plant

 Agave univittata 'Quadricolor', also known as Agave lophantha 'Quadricolor', is an attractive succulent that forms rosettes of dark green leaves edged with yellow, and with a pale green midstripe.
 The rosettes grow up 18 inches (45 cm) tall and up to 2 feet (60 cm) in diameter, slowly producing offsets around the base and forming a clump.
 The leaves are lance-shaped with margins lined with dark reddish teeth and a small terminal spine.
-The yellow marginal stripes, are highlighted by dark reddish teeth.
-It flush red when grown in bright light to give the leaf four distinct colors.
+The yellow marginal stripes.
+It flushes red when grown in bright light to give the leaf four distinct colors.

 USDA hardiness zones 8a to 10b: from 10 °F (−12.2 °C) to 40 °F (+4.4 °C).